in Honor of

 If all this talk is making you feel squeamish about street photography, then don’t do street photography.
 Every time I head out on the street I am situationally aware and armed for self-defense.
 And it does not matter if I have a cam with me or not.
 In your case, no one is going to force you to shoot street.

-If your uneasy about street photography, shoot flowers, shoot sunsets, slap a sunglass filter on your lens and shoot smoky water or cutsie dogs and cats, star trails, burning steel wool or whatever you feel comfortable and safe shooting.
+If you’re uneasy about street photography, then shoot flowers, shoot sunsets, slap a sunglass filter on your lens and shoot smoky water or cutsie dogs and cats, star trails, burning steel wool or whatever you feel comfortable and safe shooting.
 Or do the watered down ‘Eric Kim brand of street photography’ where you ask permission and shoot 80 photos of the same subject while they strike different poses for you.

 Infrared flash photograph from Piercing Darkness artist’s book (Candid)

 Always remember…photography is not worth losing your life or anyone else’s life over.
 Be prepared, be smart and always try your best to walk away from any conflict before things get out of control.